• Skip to primary navigation

 The inside of the diy case with the strap attached.

-To use the case, slide one of the temples (arms) through the open part of the strap that you just stitched down, like I did below.
-It will hold your sunglasses in place.
+To use the case, slide one of the temples (arms) from your sunglasses under the strap on the inside of the case.
+This will hold your sunglasses in place.

 Then, fold the case over your glasses and wrap the strap around the outside a few times.
 Tuck the loose end under the wrap, and you are good to go!